Friendship breakups can be as tough as romantic ones. Losing a close friend can feel like a big loss. It can leave you feeling lost and upset.

 Communication Challenges and Misunderstandings

-Another key reason for friendship dissolution is communication challenges and misunderstandings.
+Another key reason for friendship breakups is communication challenges and misunderstandings.
 Even the strongest friendships can struggle when communication breaks down.
 Unresolved conflicts and misinterpreted messages can lead to a friendship breakup.

 Friendships are complex, and their end can be hard to accept.
 Knowing the common reasons for friendship breakups helps us understand.
 It lets us heal and move forward.